 One such method is discussed in Ref.~\cite{Gidney2020Dec}.
-In such cases, re-designing the circuit to spread {\magic} gates more evenly in time could be more important for resource efficiency than reducing the qubit costs of each magic state.
+In such cases, re-designing the circuit to spread magic gates more evenly in time could be more important for resource efficiency than reducing the physical qubit cost of each magic state.

 Whatever the scenario, we estimate that such relatively modest increases in depth as given in Eq.~(\ref{eq:depth-factor}) will only very rarely impact the number of qubits required by error-correction.
-To understand why, we recall that the goal of fault-tolerance is to make the error per logical gate at level-$K$ logical gate-operation, $p_K$, small enough that the total algorithm only fails a small proportion of the time; let us assume we can accept that this proportion to be $\epsilon_\text{algo}$.
-Then if the algorithm contains $N_\text{algo}$ level-$K$ gate-operations, we require that $p_K N_\text{algo} \leq \epsilon_\text{algo}$.
+To understand why, we recall that the goal of fault-tolerance is to make the error per level-$K$ logical operation, $p_K$, small enough that the total algorithm only fails a small proportion of the time; let us assume we can accept that this proportion to be $\epsilon_\text{algo}$.
+Then, if the algorithm contains $N_\text{algo}$ level-$K$ operations, we require that $p_K N_\text{algo} \leq \epsilon_\text{algo}$.
 Now recalling that $p_K$ is given by Eq.~(\ref{eq:textbook-scaling_k}), and considering fault-tolerant codes with $t=1$ (like those in the examples considered here), we get